quisquous/cactbot/docs/MemorySignatures.md

 even when the game refuses to give you an API for this.

 This guide shows how to use Cheat Engine to find such memory signatures.
-It's probably helpful if you know some basic assembly language or at least are willing to be patient and look things up.
+It's probably helpful if you know some basic assembly language, some programming, and have extreme levels of patience.

 ## Installation